 Hair is to be well groomed and out of the face.
 Hair length in front (for boys and girls) should not fall below the eyebrows or otherwise interfere with or obstruct student vision.
-Extreme hair designs and unnatural hair colors are not permitted.
-No mohawks of any length, or shaved designs in the hair, and any other hairstyle that is tall enough or long enough to be distracting or disruptive to the student or to others in the academic setting.
-Dysart Unified School District does not discriminate on the basis of gender, race, color, or national origin in its administration of this hair policy.
+Extreme hair designs and unnatural hair colors that interfere with or become a distraction to the academic environment are not permitted.
+No mohawks of any length, or excessive shaved designs in the hair, and any other hairstyle that is tall enough or long enough to be distracting or disruptive to the student or to others in the academic setting.
+Dysart Unified School

+District does not discriminate on the basis of gender, race, color, or national origin in its administration of this hair policy.

-Friday- Spirit Days
+Friday-Spirit Days